How to Apply Diaper Rash Cream the Right Way: Step-by-Step Guide

 Clean and Dry the Diaper Area

-Start by gently cleansing the diaper area with warm water and fragrance-free wipes to remove any irritants.
+Start by gently cleansing the diaper area with warm water and fragrance-free wipes to remove urine, stool, and other irritants.

 Pat the skin dry with a soft cloth instead of rubbing, and pay close attention to skin folds and creases.

-Make sure the area’s completely dry before you apply diaper rash cream, and let it air dry briefly if you can.
+Make sure the area is completely dry before you apply diaper rash cream.
+If you have time, let the skin air dry briefly before adding cream.

 Gentle Cleansing First

-Before you apply diaper rash cream, gently clean the diaper area with warm water and a mild, fragrance-free cleanser to remove urine or stool that may irritate the skin.
+Before you apply diaper rash cream, gently clean the diaper area with warm water and a mild, fragrance-free cleanser or alcohol-free wipes to remove urine or stool that may irritate the skin.

 This gentle cleansing helps you start with clean skin and lowers the chance of ongoing irritation.
 If you need wipes, choose hypoallergenic wipes that are alcohol-free, especially for sensitive skin.